Practical Talk: Addressing Workplace Issues

 - How should employers handle a hybrid work environment?

 This session will provide an overview of the major trends that will impact the future of work, the workplace, and the workforce.
-In 2023, Practical Talk will be taking a deeper dive into the following specific issues:
+In 2023, Practical Talk will be taking a deeper dive into specific issues.

 Two years into the COVID pandemic the only certainty is uncertainty.
 This monthly webinar series will tackle the legal, cultural, and political changes in the workplace, providing insights to help you navigate the onslaught of information, misinformation and change in our working world.